Subject: University of Maine System Purchasing Procedures

 i.
 Emergency Purchases.
 These may be made only to meet bona fide emergencies arising from unforeseeable causes.
 Emergency purchases should be made on the basis of competitive procurement and approved in advance whenever practicable.
 Appropriate documentation shall be maintained on the justification for any emergency purchase.
 An emergency procurement documentation form may be obtained in the forms section of the Office of Strategic Procurement website.

-a.
 Emergency purchases less than $50,000 may only be approved in accordance with the written campus policy.
-Emergency purchases greater than or equal to $50,000 may only be approved in writing by the Chief Financial Officer (or designee) of the affected campus and the Chief Procurement Officer or other party authorized by the Vice Chancellor of Administration and Finance pursuant to APL IV C, Signature Authority.
+Emergency purchases greater than or equal to $50,000 may only be approved in writing by the Chief Business Officer (or designee) of the affected campus and the Executive Director of Strategic Procurement & Services or other party authorized by the Vice Chancellor of Administration and Finance pursuant to APL IV C, Signature Authority.

-a.
 Sole Source purchases less than $50,000 may only be approved in accordance with the written campus policy.
-Sole Source purchases greater than or equal to $50,000 may only be approved in writing by the Chief Financial Officer (or designee) of the affected campus and the Chief Procurement Officer or other party authorized by the Vice Chancellor of Administration and Finance pursuant to APL IV C, Signature Authority.
+Sole Source purchases greater than or equal to $50,000 may only be approved in writing by the Chief Business Officer (or designee) of the affected campus and the Executive Director of Strategic Procurement & Services or other party authorized by the Vice Chancellor of Administration and Finance pursuant to APL IV C, Signature Authority.

 - Retention of documentation.
 Records documenting purchases and the competitive process must be kept in accordance with APL IV-D, Record Retention Practices.

-- This APL is not applicable to architecture, landscape architecture, and engineering services or related such items that are to be procured according to the competitive procedures provided in pertinent APLs. (see APL II-H, Procedures for Obtaining Design and Contracting Services for Capital Construction Projects).
+- Capital Construction Projects.
+This APL is not applicable to architecture, landscape architecture, and engineering services or related such items that are to be procured according to the competitive procedures provided in pertinent APLs. (see APL II-H, Procedures for Obtaining Design and Contracting Services for Capital Construction Projects).

 - Hazardous Material Products.
 All solicitations for the purchase of chemicals or compounds which may contain toxic or hazardous substances, e.g., cleaning supplies and chemicals of all types, shall require the vendor to certify and warrant that the items or products to be delivered shall be properly labeled as required by federal and state law and that by delivery of the items or products the vendor does not violate any of the prohibitions of federal and state law.
 Whenever toxic or hazardous chemicals are purchased, the vendor shall provide Material Safety Data Sheets (MSDS) to the University.
 The System Office of Facilities shall be consulted for the latest information about legal requirements.